It’s a bit of a weird one, but you usually don’t notice you’re growing emotionally while it’s actually happening.

 1. You’re more comfortable with uncertainty.

-2. You take responsibility for your actions without self-blame.
+2. You take responsibility for your actions without being unnecessarily hard on yourself.

 3. Your reactions to criticism have changed.

-4. You’re better at setting and maintaining boundaries.
+4. You’re better at setting and keeping boundaries.

 6. You’re more patient with yourself and other people.